apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 #### CouchDb

 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-configuration) under the configuration key `cas.acceptable-usage-policy`.
 This feature uses the `asynchronous` setting.

+#### Couchbase

+Database settings for this feature are available [here](Configuration-Properties-Common.html#couchbase-integration-settings) under the configuration key `cas.acceptable-usage-policy.couchbase`.

 #### MongoDb

 Common configuration settings for this feature are available [here](Configuration-Properties-Common.html#mongodb-configuration) under the configuration key `cas.acceptable-usage-policy`.

 #### Redis